Forensic Economics - Damage Analysis for Plaintiffs & Defendants

-- The calculation of damages in personal and commercial litigation; and
+- the calculation of pecuniary damages in personal and commercial litigation;

 The estimation of economic damages in the context of a Personal Injury, Wrongful Death or a Wrongful Termination action is intended to measure the income producing capacity of an individual and the costs associated with maintaining the individual.
 In the context of Business Lost Profits action, the estimation of economic damages is intended to act as a remedy to allow a business to recover when a legal wrong or “bad act” has caused it to lose profits.